How to Setup Wordpress Blog Quickly and Easily

 Without creating a menu, every page you create is automatically placed on the menu, but in the order of newly published pages to older ones.

 The more pages you add, the more chaotic the menu becomes.
 Everything is going to run together at a given moment.
-It is not the order you want and it is likely that you do not want every page in the menu.
+It is not the order you want, and you likely do not want every page in the menu.

 And that is why we have to create a menu ourselves.
-We can then determine exactly which links are in the menu and in which order they are.
+We can then determine which links are in the menu and in which order.

 Under Pages (at the far left), tick the About and Contact pages.

-Click Custom Links (bottom left, under the tab pages) and enter your entire domain name at URL.
+Click Custom Links (bottom left, under the tab pages) and enter your full domain name at the URL.
 So https://www.xyz.com or https:// xyz.com.
 The best thing is to go to your website and copy the entire URL from your address bar (it can also be that you have https:// instead of https://).
 Technically, these are two different pages.
-So just copy and paste and then everything should be fine.
+So just copy and paste, and then everything should be fine.

 Type in the link: the word Home and click again Add to menu.

-Every time you want to link to a webpage that does not appear in the 'pages' or 'messages' lists, you have to add a link in this way.
-For example, if you want to link in the menu to another website.
+You must add a link this way whenever you want to link to a webpage that does not appear in the 'pages' or 'messages' lists.
+For example, if you want to link the menu to another website.
 But you probably will not use this option more often.

-• Place 'Home' at the top and bottom 'Contact'.
-The 'Home' is expected to be at the forefront and 'Contact' at the back and there are few good reasons to deviate from this.
+• Place 'Home' at the top and bottom 'Contact.'
+The 'Home' is expected to be at the forefront and 'Contact' at the back, and there are a few good reasons to deviate from this.

-You can create a submenu (that is an extension menu) by placing a menu item at the bottom right of the main link.
+You can create a submenu (an extension menu) by placing a menu item at the bottom right of the main link.
 You will then see that the block has also been moved slightly to the right.
-A submenu is useful if you want to show a lot of pages in the menu.
+A submenu is useful if you want to show many pages in the menu.

 Click on 'Main menu' under 'Menu settings' (at the bottom of the page) (sometimes there is something like 'Primary navigation').

 Is the menu as desired?
-Then click on 'Save menu'.
+Then click on the 'Save menu.'

-If you have a new page that you want to add to the menu?
-Then go back to the menu, add the relevant page and click on 'Save menu'.
+Do you want to add a new page to the menu?
+Then go back to the menu, add the relevant page, and click 'Save menu.'

 You are almost done.
 Your new site or blog is ready to use!